A Variable-Slope Smooth-$k$ Filter for Modeling Halo Abundances with Damped and Oscillatory Power Spectra: Comparison with -body simulations and existing SMK calibrations

 where $n_i(M)$ denotes the HMF computed with the filter under consideration, and $n_j(M)$ is the reference HMF.
 When the subscript is a numerical value, it corresponds to the slope $\beta$ of an SMK filter; when the subscript is VSMK, the VSMK filter with the parameters defined above is used.
-Here, $\Delta$ quantifies the relative difference between two analytical halo mass functions, typically comparing the VSMK prediction or a non-optimal SMK filter to the optimal SMK fit for the same model.
-It is therefore a model-to-model comparison, independent of the simulation data.
+In the analyses presented here, $\Delta_i(n_j)$ is used both to quantify differences between analytical halo mass functions and to assess their agreement with $N$-body simulations.
+In the former case, it compares the VSMK prediction or a non-optimal SMK filter to the optimal SMK description of a given model (Figure~\ref{fig:results1}) or to previously reported SMK calibrations for DAO models (Figure~\ref{fig:results2}).